 Use these questions and answers for yourself to help guide you to finding the best boat for you and your family.

 Why Do You Want to Buy a Boat?

-If you can nail down the why, it helps to greatly narrow your search for finding the best boat for you.
-Be assured you need the answer to this question before you start boat shopping as they can all look pretty exciting, which in the end can lead you astray if you don’t remember your why.
+If you can nail down the why, it helps significantly narrow your search for the best boat for you.
+Be assured you need the answer to this question before you start boat shopping, as they can all look pretty exciting, which can ultimately lead you astray if you don’t remember your why.

 What Type of Boat Do I Want?